rsksmart/devportal-1.0/rif/marketplace/guide/setup.md

 render_features: 'next-elem-class'
 ---

-To use the Marketplace application and services we are going to need three things:
+To use the Marketplace application and services, we are going to do the following:

 1. An internet browser extension wallet.
 Read [Compatible wallets](#compatible-wallets) how to get a compatible wallet, or read the guides to connect [Nifty wallet](#connect-nifty-wallet-to-rsk) and [Metamask wallet](#connect-metamask-wallet-to-rsk) to RSK
 2. RBTC to pay for the transaction cost.
 See [Getting RBTC](#getting-rbtc)